iansan5653/github-markdown-a11y-extension/readme.md

 ### Linting rules

 Under the hood, the extension is a wrapper around [Markdownlint](https://github.com/markdownlint/markdownlint), providing a web-compatible UI for viewing linting errors.
 The base set of rules comes from [Markdownlint-github](https://github.com/github/markdownlint-github).
-In addition, a few of the default rules are also enabled where it was deemed to be useful enough:
+In addition, a few more rules are enabled:

 - `heading-increment`: Enforces well-structured headings without skipping levels
 - `no-reversed-links`: Enforces valid link syntax (errors if you accidentally flip the square brackets and parentheses)